chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

     * meta-fsp2: IBM FSP2 [ppc44x]

     These layers can choose upstream kernel and u-boot since most of codes have been merged into upstream recent years.
-However different hardware platforms can have different device-tree blobs (dtb) despite some machines use the same SoC.
+However hardware platforms can still have different device-tree blobs (dtb) despite some machines use the same SoC.
 The reasons could be:
     * Specific thermal components and sensors.
     * Specific GPIO-pin definitions.
     * Peripheral bus settings and purposes can be different.
 E.g, I2C.